-But what does it mean exactly to be a mother hen?
+But what exactly does being a mother hen consist of?
 If you designate yourself as a mother hen, chances are you see this side of you in a positive way, as revealed by Solène Bourque, psycho-educator.
-This way to call yourself is a cute way to really say you have a protective side that you are proud of and which makes you want to protect your child from the big and small dangers of life.
-But if others are calling you a mother hen, it might be their way to tell you that you are more overprotective rather than protective.
+Referring to yourself in this way is an alternative to saying that you have a protective side that you are proud of.
+You want to protect your child from all the dangers of life, no matter how big or small those can be.
+But if others are calling you a mother hen, it might be their way of telling you that you are overprotective, in an overbearing way.

 The dangers of overprotecting your child

-Solène reminds us that while protecting a child is a parent’s first role so that we can adequately provide the essential security and reassurance to our child, being overprotective can definitely have a negative impact on their autonomy.
-Wanting him to avoid all the potential hurts and difficulties make it so our child is somewhat less well prepared for the outside world.
-It’s important to remember that sooner or later, whether in daycare, at school, at home or even at work when they grow up, all children eventually face difficulties and if parents have always stepped in, they will never learn how to deal with them.
+Solène reminds us that protecting a child is a parent’s first role to adequately provide the essential security and reassurance to our child, however, being overprotective can definitely have a negative impact on their autonomy.
+Wanting your child to avoid all the potential hurts and difficulties make it so your child is somewhat less well prepared for the real, outside world.
+It’s important to remember that sooner or later, whether in daycare, at school, at home or even at work when they grow up, all children eventually face difficulties and if parents have always stepped in, they will never learn how to deal with them on their own.

 How to draw the line?

 Being a mother hen, when done without excess, can also mean ensuring emotional and physical security to your child.
-Solène suggests you evaluate where you draw the line between protection and overprotection according to your own criteria since they can change from family to family.
-The important thing is that everyone is happy and free to explore life with independence and the right support.
+Solène suggests you evaluate where you draw the line between protection and overprotection according to your own criteria since that can change from family to family.
+The important thing is that everyone is happy and free to explore life with independence and the right amount of support.

 Why did you become a mother hen?